HumanCompatibleAI/overcooked-demo/README.md

     overcooked-demo $ npm link /path/to/overcooked-js/
     overcooked-demo $ npm run build

-Annoyingly, some underlying library introduces a bug into the compiled code.
-To fix it, open the file `static/js/demo/demo.js` (which should have been created by the npm build command) and change the line

-    exports.fetch = fetch;

-to

-    exports.fetch = window.fetch.bind(window);

 At this point the code should be ready to run.
 Start the server with

     overcooked-demo $ node index.js